Lyndsay Scott founded Kindred Cultures (formerly known as Culture Kefir Co) in 2018 after seeing the amazing health benefits of kefir water.

 Kindred Cultures produces quality, delicious, healthy water kefir drinks with distribution across BC, and reaching into the Yukon and Alberta.

-Lyndsay reached out to Women’s Enterprise Centre (WEC) in 2019, for a business loan to support her business growth and help her take advantage of the increasing demand.
-She was also matched with a mentor, Meagan Hughes, as part of the WEC One-to-One Mentoring Program.
+Lyndsay reached out to WeBC in 2019, for a business loan to support her business growth and help her take advantage of the increasing demand.
+She was also matched with a mentor, Meagan Hughes, as part of the WeBC One-to-One Mentoring Program.

 “Both of which have been really valuable for our growth.”

-A. Not having a background in business, it has been challenging to know how to grow and what to do to build a sustainable profitable business.
-Knowing that, I reached out for as many resources as possible.
+A. Not having a background in business, it has been challenging to know how to grow and what to do to build a sustainably profitable business.
+Knowing that I reached out for as many resources as possible.

 A. I think I’m forced to grow a little bit every day in this business.
 I am constantly confronting my own personal limitations and having to create solutions to problems I’ve never encountered, or even imagined sometimes.
 My confidence continues to grow as we successfully navigate these challenges.

-A. In 5 years we intend to be nationally distributed across Canada and the USA, and launching our 4th product line.
+A. In 5 years we intend to be nationally distributed across Canada and the USA and launch our 4th product line.